qualcomm-linux/build-guide/topic/k2c-qli-build-ga/howto_setup.rst

 .. note::

-   - Ensure that the remote host is connected to the same Wi-Fi access point as the device.
+   - Connect the remote host to the same Wi-Fi access point as the device.
    - To create a non-root user account, see `Create a non-root user account <https://docs.qualcomm.com/bundle/publicresource/topics/80-70018-253/additional_setup.html#non-root-acc>`__.

 Configure Ethernet with RJ45 port